huggingface/peft/docs/source/task_guides/lora_based_methods.md

 # LoRA methods

-A popular way to efficiently train large models is to insert (typically in the attention blocks) smaller trainable matrices that are a low-rank decomposition of the original weight matrix.
+A popular way to efficiently train large models is to insert (typically in the attention blocks) smaller trainable matrices that are a low-rank decomposition of the delta weight matrix to be learnt during finetuning.
 The pretrained model's original weight matrix is frozen and only the smaller matrices are updated during training.
 This reduces the number of trainable parameters, reducing memory usage and training time which can be very expensive for large models.

 There are several different ways to express the weight matrix as a low-rank decomposition, but [Low-Rank Adaptation (LoRA)](../conceptual_guides/adapter#low-rank-adaptation-lora) is the most common method.
 The PEFT library supports several other LoRA variants, such as [Low-Rank Hadamard Product (LoHa)](../conceptual_guides/adapter#low-rank-hadamard-product-loha), [Low-Rank Kronecker Product (LoKr)](../conceptual_guides/adapter#low-rank-kronecker-product-lokr), and [Adaptive Low-Rank Adaptation (AdaLoRA)](../conceptual_guides/adapter#adaptive-low-rank-adaptation-adalora).
 You can learn more about how these methods work conceptually in the [Adapters](../conceptual_guides/adapter) guide.
 If you're interested in applying these methods to other tasks and use cases like semantic segmentation, token classification, take a look at our [notebook collection](https://huggingface.co/collections/PEFT/notebooks-6573b28b33e5a4bf5b157fc1)!